 How do you build a real-world machine to test the most abstract of theories?
-Janna Levin talks with Rai Weiss, one of the original designers of LIGO, the four-kilometer-long instrument that has now twice detected the distant reverberations of two black holes crashing into one another.
+Janna Levin talks with Rainer Weiss, one of the designers of LIGO, the four-km-long instrument that can detect the distant reverberations of two black holes crashing into one another.

 Janna Levin is a theoretical physicist — she works with pen and paper to turn the elegant rules of the universe into theory (and also uses that pen and paper to write books about science; her latest, Black Hole Blues, was recently published by Alfred A. Knopf).
 Rainer Weiss, or Rai, as he’s known, is an experimental physicist — he thinks about how to find and measure something that may or may not exist outside of theory.
 Weiss was part of the group that designed and built LIGO, the detector that, in September 2015, for the first time “heard” the sound of two black holes crashing into one another, producing a gravitational wave that stretched spacetime and proving something that Einstein first floated as a theory almost 100 years ago.
 Earlier this week, the LIGO team announced that on December 26, 2015, they had detected another rippling, spacetime-stretching gravitational wave that erupted 1.4 billion years ago when two other black holes collided at half the speed of light.